 During these examinations, an insurance-company paid doctor—who may lack the proper training, specialization, or knowledge about your occupation—will conduct a brief medical examination, review your medical records, and typically find some way to claim you’re not disabled.
 Whether it’s commenting on how easily you walked into the exam room or lifted yourself on and off the exam table, the doctor will likely conclude that your disability has resolved or surely improved.

 Insurance company-paid doctors who support benefit claims often find they’re no longer scheduled to conduct insurance examinations.

 In some cases, a patient suffers from such a severe disability that it’s difficult for even an IME doctor to claim the condition has resolved.
 In this case, you’ll see insurance company-paid doctors throw around the “pre-existing” exclusion.
 Instead of claiming you’re not disabled, the doctor will claim the disability resulted from a degenerative condition or a fall from the playground when you were five—and that your individual or group long-term disability insurance does not cover your injury or illness.

 Don’t feel discouraged if you receive a report from an “independent” physician or insurance company medical reviewer who downplays your injuries and associated suffering.
-It’s commonplace in the industry, and these so-called IME doctors will not have the last word when you have an experienced long-term individual or award winning group ERISA disability attorney from DarrasLaw on your side.
+It’s commonplace in the industry, and these so-called IME doctors will not have the last word when you have an experienced long-term individual or award-winning New York Insurance Bad Faith Lawyer from DarrasLaw on your side.